 For a pdf version of these laws please click here:

-For detailed rules on all CUSC soccer programs, please visit the CUSC outdoor rules page.
+For detailed rules on all OTFC soccer programs, please visit the OTFC outdoor rules page.